whilei/go-ethereum-wiki/mlog-API.md

 __Additional keys__

-Each JSON-formatted LINE contains two additional keys:
+Each JSON-formatted line contains two additional keys:

-- `"event"`: the 'fingerprint' of the LINE event.
+- `"event"`: the 'fingerprint' of the line event.
 This, for example, may be used as the `json.event_key` value for Logstash.
 - `"ts"`: the timestamp of the event.
-Note that this is the time at which the event was logged, not the time at which the LINE may be ingested by a log parsing program.
+Note that this is the time at which the event was logged, not the time at which the line may be ingested by a log parsing program.
 The value will be in the form `2017-08-10T15:20:11.294317237-05:00`.

-# LINES
+# Lines reference

 | Component | Description |
 | --- | --- |